 Horatius was deservedly celebrated as a hero.
 He headed home right from the battlefield with the armour of three defeated enemies in his hands.
 One could expect the “happily ever after” at this point, but it was not the case.
 Horatii had a younger sister and this girl was engaged to one of the Curiatii.
 The moment she saw her brother with the bloody cape that used to belong to her fiancé, she burst into tears.
 This, in turn, infuriated Horatius.
 He was very proud of himself for winning the fight and saving the freedom of his countrymen and all that, he certainly couldn’t tolerate a display of sadness instead of joy.
 In his anger, he killed his sister.

 While saving one’s country is an honourable deed, killing one’s sister is not – so the Romans suddenly developed a divided opinion on their hero.
 As murder is a crime punishable by death, they turned to their king to judge the criminal.
 Tullus Hostilius did not enjoy that role.
-A crime had obviously been commited, but he didn’t want to be the one responsible for executing Rome’s gratest hero.
+A crime had obviously been committed, but he didn’t want to be the one responsible for executing Rome’s greatest hero.
 He found a solution worthy of a skilled politician – he employed two judges, delegated the responsibility to them and cleaned his hands.
-The two judges found the defendant guily and sentenced him to death, but Horatius (taking the king’s advice) instantly appealed to the assembly of the people.
-His case was heared there and a testimony of his father proved very helpful.
-The dad publicly stated that found no guilt on his son and it was indeed his daughter’s fault to display such a despictable behaviour for which she deserved death.
+The two judges found the defendant guilty and sentenced him to death, but Horatius (taking the king’s advice) instantly appealed to the assembly of the people.
+His case was heard there and a testimony of his father proved very helpful.
+The dad publicly stated that found no guilt on his son and it was indeed his daughter’s fault to display such a despicable behaviour for which she deserved death.
 The old man also knew how to play on emotions and he begged the people not to kill his last living child after he just lost all three others.
 The speech worked, and young Horatius was acquitted.

 Livy – Ad Urbe Condita Libri